da230896/G-BERT/README.md

 1. Single visit: We have assumed it to be for now single hospital admission
 2. % threshold for most-frequent codes: _____ (impacting vocab size)
 3. Mapping files to use: [https://github.com/sjy1203/GAMENet/blob/master/data/ndc2rxnorm_mapping.txt](NDC2RxNorm) and [https://github.com/sjy1203/GAMENet/blob/master/data/ndc2atc_level4.csv](RxNorm2ATC4)
+4.
+5.
+6. Logistic Regression: Since it is not clear that we have to sum up previous visits or not.
+We are going ahead with not summing up previous visits.
+Also breakdown of training and test data not given so assuming it to be 0.8:0.2

 ## Environment setup:
 We have run this code on: